rjz/backbone.associate/README.md

     var canada = new Country(data, { parse: true });

-When it's time to sync the parent resource back up with the database, child resources will be serialized (by key) and included in the request.
+When it's time to sync the parent resource back up with the server, child resources can be serialized and included in the request.

     canada.toJSON(); // { flag: { colors: ['red','white'] }, ...

-Since associates are *just attributes*, they may be accessed at any time using the usual `get` method:
+Since associates are *just attributes*, they may be accessed at any time using the usual `get`:

     var cities = canada.get('cities');